DmitryKalinovskyi/GraphEditor/README.md

 ### Observer
 MVVM pattern based in observer pattern.
 Also WPF have strong binding tool that is based in INotifyPropertyChanged interface.
 How that works?
 We have several viewModels that have properties, when they change, they call PropertyChanged event, which reflects to the UI.
->[!NOTE]
->Commands can be created as properties and used with binding.

 ```cs
 public abstract class NotifyModelView : INotifyPropertyChanged